bsc-s2/pykit/ectypes/README.md

 **arguments**:

     `server_id`:
-    A string, Format: 12 chars from primary MAC addr.
+    A string, Format: 18 chars of idc and primary MAC addr.

     `mount_point_index`:
     It is a 3-digit mount path, `001` for `/drives/001`.